Category: Editions

 Originality is Inevitable; Genuine and Honest Expression of Intelligible Aesthetic is the challenging process and never guaranteed.

-The essence of every picture is its frame; the essence of every performance is the present.
+The essence of every picture is its frame; the essence of every performance is the Absolute Present.

 – JC Heisler